prinx/txtpay-php/README.md

 TXTGHANA Payment Gateway PHP SDK

+## DEPRECATED

+This package has been deprecated.
+Kindly find the successor of this package [here](https://github.com/prinx/sevotransact).

 ## Installation

 The package can be installed via composer.
 Install it if you don't have it yet.
 Then open a terminal in your project root folder and run: